3473f/ros2autodoc/README.md

 options:
+  -h, --help            show this help message and exit --launch-file launch_file
+                        name of the launch file to start the nodes.
-  -h, --help            show this help message and exit --nodes [node ...]    name of the nodes to be documented.
+  --nodes [node ...]    name of the nodes to be documented.
   --executables [executables ...]
                         name of the executables for the nodes to be documented.